-Get to know the meaning of the card The Tower
+Learn the meaning of the The Tower Tarot card

 The Tower is numbered 16 (XVI) and like the previous card in Tarot, Death, it usually evokes negative feelings.
 On this card we see a tower standing on a high rock, which suggests that it has a solid foundation.
 However in Tarot, the Tower has been struck by yellow lightning, which has started a fire and knocked down the symbolic crown on top.
 On the Tower we see two frightened figures that have fallen from it as a result of the shock.
 Around it we see a black background indicating a nocturnal but overcast sky.
 In the air near the tower 22 flames float referring to all the cards that contain the Major Arcana of Tarot.
 Like the visible image, the Tower itself points primarily to destruction and ruin.
 It is often associated with the Tower of Babel and the divine wrath associated with it.
 What is important, however, is that despite the destruction and misfortune caused by the events symbolized by this card, the Tower remains unshaken in its foundation and construction.
 This means, therefore, that only part of it may suffer as a result of these inevitable events.
 In the end, however, what seemed like a tragedy will become an opportunity to regain freedom and freedom from stale structures, people, and opinions.